ZohaWajahat/mlops-kubeflow-assignment/README.md

 ### Task 2 Deliverable Requirements
 The following specific items are required as proof of completion for Task 2:

-• **Components Screenshot:** A screenshot of src/pipeline_components.py file, showing at least two of the component functions.
+• **Components Screenshot:** A screenshot of src/pipeline_components.py file, showing at least two of the component functions.<br>
-• **Generated YAML files Sccreenshot:** A screenshot of the components/ directory containing the generated YAML files for your components.
+• **Generated YAML files Sccreenshot:** A screenshot of the components/ directory containing the generated YAML files for your components.<br>
-• **Input & Output Explaination:** A complete explanation of the inputs and outputs you defined for your training component.
+• **Input & Output Explaination:** A complete explanation of the inputs and outputs you defined for your training component.<br>